FirstOrganizationTest/pythoncoverage/README.md

-To Generate coverage reports we are executing the following command
+To Generate coverage reports on windows execute
 ```
-coverage run -m unittest <file_names>
+ python -m coverage run -m unittest .\jello_test.py

+ Then to convert a .coverage file to xml file execute:
-coverage xml
+python -m coverage xml
 ```